Walmart's third-quarter comparable sales top estimates, e-commerce jumps

 Walmart raised its adjusted earnings outlook for fiscal year 2019 to $4.75 to $4.85 per share from $4.65 to $4.80.
 It also said it expects comparable sales, excluding fuel, to grow “at least” 3 percent, a change from “about” 3 percent earlier in fiscal 2019.

-The company is trying to boost online traffic, including a website redesign, more grocery offerings and acquiring fashion brands aimed at millennial shoppers, who typically have avoided its websites.

-Walmart has also been on a buying spree in the U.S. online fashion sector, buying lingerie retailer Bare Necessities last week after purchasing plus-sized clothing startup Eloquii a week earlier.

-Reporting by Nandita Bose in New York; Editing by Chizu Nomiyama and Jeffrey Benkoe
+Reporting by Nandita Bose in New York; Editing by Jeffrey Benkoe and Nick Zieminski